Traveling by train is an exciting way to experience the scenery and learn more about local lives. It can also help you to save some money as well.

-Read here for 10 safety train travel tips to minimize the risk of injury and theft.
+How to travel by train safely?
+Read here for ten safety train travel tips to minimize the risk of injury and theft.

 Pack luggage carefully

 Before traveling, you should pack your luggage neatly so you can carry and lift it easily.
-Sometimes the distance between the entrance and the train is quite far away, so it may be tiresome if you carry heavy luggage.
+Sometimes the distance between the entrance and the train is quite far away, so it may be tiresome if you have heavy luggage.

 Buy a key

 If you’re going on a long journey on a train, buy sturdy straps to attach your bag to an elevated rack.
 This helps minimize the risk of baggage theft.

 Have a personal bag

-Put all your valuables including cash, tickets, passports and credit cards in a personal bag and carry it all the time.
+Put all your valuables, including cash, tickets, passports, and credit cards, in a personal bag and carry it all the time.

 Keep your train tickets and supplies you need to use in an accessible place.

-Avoid changing trains at night
+Avoid changing trains at night.

 Do not search your luggage in the middle of the station for lost items.
-If you have to wait a few hours at the station, look for a cool and light place to sit, preferably near other travelers.
+If you have to wait a few hours at the station, look for a relaxed and light place to sit, preferably near other travelers.

-Keep your eyes on your belonging
+Keep your eyes on your belonging.

 Always lock your luggage and carry important things with you when you go to the toilet.

-Never cross the tracks
+Never cross the tracks.

-You must never cross the tracks to get to the platform.
+You must never cross the tracks to get to the train platform.
 Use the prescribed roads and stairs.